kujua/TheNationalArchivesAPI/readme.md

 # ** TNA API Wrapper** #
-This project provides a node application for querying The NAtional Archives (UK) API.
+This project provides a node application for querying The National Archives (UK) API.

-**Still work in progress !**
+**Work in progress !**